denliehoo/multi-swap/README.md

 - 01/02/23: Basic CSS for Swap component, Select Asset Modal, Manage Custom Token Modal
 - 02/02/23: Basic CSS for preview swap modal
 - 03/02/23: Search function for select asset modal
+- 03/02/23 - 2: Refactor search function into a component to be used in Select asset modal
+- 03/02/23 - 2: format numbers.
+(TBC: crypto=8dp , FIAT=2dp)